aanunez/ipsy/docs/index.rst

 Ipsy's documentation
 ================================

 Ipsy is a tool for applying IPS (International/Internal Patch System) files.
 They are typically used for distributing emulator ROM changes as distributing the patched ROM would violate copyright law.
-IPS has a rather strait forward format expalined on the IPS File Format page.
+IPS has a rather strait forward format expalined below.

 |